 Recreation fees are non-refundable per person and vary by permit type.

 Fees are reduced by half for all Interagency Access Pass (formerly known as the Golden Access Pass) and Interagency Senior Pass (formerly known as the Golden Senior Pass) holders.
 Pass number must be provided when applying for your permit.
-This reduced fee applies to the individual not the group.

 There are no modifications allowed for this permit.